lassik/emacs-whois/README.md

   easier to read.

-* A `whois-shell` function to make a whois query using the system whois program instead of Emacs` own (often not up to date) whois client.
+* A `whois-shell` function to make a whois query using the system whois program instead of Emacs' own (often not up to date) whois client.